-William Morris (“Bill” ) Johnson, was born on 25 July 1935, one of 2 sons born to market gardener parents, attended Price Alfred College and was an avid sportsman.
+William Morris (“Bill” ) Johnson, was born on 25 July 1935, one of 2 sons born to market gardener parents, attended Prince Alfred College and was an avid sportsman.
 He grew up in different times with his brother contracting polio as a schoolboy and being disabled from that infection for the rest of his life.
 This terrible disease instilled in Bill the desire to live life to its fullest and I am certain that he did that.

 Bill Joined Kooyonga in March 1969 and was a Category 1 Member for his entire 54 years of membership until being awarded Life membership in 2023.